ibm-cloud-docs/ContinuousDelivery/cd-vsi-tutorial.md

 {: #cd-vsi-config-apprepo}

 1. In the **{{site.data.keyword.gitrepos}}** tab, review the default setting that specifies the location of your app's source code.
 2. By default, the toolchain uses a sample Maven-based Java Hello World app.
-You can update the location setting to link to your own Maven-based Java app instead.
+You can update the location setting to link to your own app instead.

  ![App repo](images/create_toolchain_app_git_repo_updated.png)